hpopp/tracklist-formatter/README.md

 # Tracklist Formatter

-Format your Denon and VDJ tracklist exports.
+> Format your Pioneer, Denon and VirtualDJ tracklist exports.

+This project is hosted publicly at https://formatter.djstormdrain.com/.

 ## Project Dependencies